aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 This is the style that gets overriden when we added the our own `.main-content h1` style to our local `style.scss` file.

 ## Conclusion

+In this post I showed you how I replaced the default theme style with a local style file that you can use to add custom styles that override the built in default theme styles.

+I also showed you the file where the default theme style declarations reside to see the available styles to override.

+Check out part 4 to see how I setup the file structure of this blog and how I added global elements to the layout.

+Thanks for reading.